sergii-vasylyshyn-v/Snake-Game/README.md

 Objective: Eat the apples (🍎) to grow the snake.
 Avoid: Colliding with the walls or with the snake's own body.
 Scoring: Each apple eaten increases your score by 1 point.

+🐍 At the top of the screen there is an interface where you can change the game speed and field size

 ---